A spouse's passing away is one of life's most difficult experiences.

 The average amount they owe (including mortgages) is $61,554.

-You can take measures to diminish the impact of your death on your spouse's life or, conversely, prepare for the impact you will experience if it is your partner who passes on.
+Fortunately, you can take measures to diminish the impact of your death on your spouse's life or, conversely, prepare for the impact you will experience if it is your partner who passes on.

 With any matters of importance, you should always seek advice from a licensed legal professional in your state.